-We begin with one of Chicago's most iconic foods and one that sets us apart from New York: deep dish pizza, a marvel of both flavor and engineering built "upside down" for the 45 minutes it takes to bake.
+We begin with one of Chicago's most iconic foods and one that sets us apart from New York: deep dish pizza.
+A marvel of both flavor and engineering it's built "upside down" because it takes 45 minutes to bake.

-We next take a lakeside stroll to Buckingham Fountain to begin what is a wide-ranging historical and architectural introduction to one of the most important US cities.
+We next head up to the Winter Garden, located in the Harold P. Washington Library.
+Here we begin a wide-ranging historical and architectural introduction to one of the most important U.S. cities.

-Next up is a sweet and salty secret food beloved by Chicago commoners and celebrities alike.
+Next up, a sweet treat beloved by Chicagoans and visitors alike.

-Break out your cameras for the next leg of our journey through Millennium Park, with several selfie-worthy stops, including the iconic reflective "Cloud Gate" sculpture (otherwise known as 'The Bean.')
+Break out your cameras for the next leg of our journey through Millennium Park.
+We have several selfie-worthy stops, including the iconic reflective "Cloud Gate" sculpture, commonly known as 'The Bean.'